The 12 Best Flashlights in 2024

 Battery Life

-Battery life is essential because it doesn’t matter how bright a flashlight can get without power.
+Battery life is essential because it doesn’t matter how bright a flashlight can get if it has no power.
 Different battery types will provide different amounts of power.
-It also determines the minimum size the flashlight needs to be.
+Plus, it also determines the minimum size that the flashlight needs to be.
 For example, a flashlight that accepts a AAA battery will likely be able to fit on your keychain, while other flashlights that need larger batteries need to rely on a pocket clip to be carried.
 Many flashlights on this list rely on CR123A batteries, which offer an above-average output and long runtime for their size, making them perfect for everyday carry.

 Rechargeable Flashlight